Adora-Foundation/awesome-green-extensions/README.md

 ### Enable JavaScript

 #### Description
-An easily way to turn ON/OFF website's JavaScript with a single button.
+An easy way to turn ON/OFF website's JavaScript with a single button.

 #### Browser compatibility
 Chrome